-In most cases, this “last known address” issue arises when the taxpayer receives a letter from their bank or a letter from their employer, which indicates that the IRS has levied or seized their bank account or wages.
-At that point, the taxpayer contacts to the IRS only to find out that the IRS had sent several IRS notices to an incorrect address.
-The IRS is very quick to cite the “last known address” rule in these situations.
+The last known address rule also comes up in collection cases.
+This often involves bank or wage levies.
+With these levies, the taxpayer may first find out that it missed IRS correspondence when he receives a letter from his bank or a letter from his employer indicating that the IRS has levied or seized their bank account or wages.
+At this point, the taxpayer contacts the IRS only to find out that the IRS had sent several IRS notices to an incorrect address.
+The taxpayer will have waived his right to certain collection safeguards in this situation.

-These missed notices can be most severe when IRS tax penalties and interest are accruing, as the taxpayer may not be put on notice of their tax debt for years or even decades.
-In these cases, the penalties and interest can be substantial and may even exceed the amount of the original tax debt.
+Worse yet, missed notices often result in inordinately large penalties and interest.
+The taxpayer may not be put on notice of their tax debt for years or even decades, while penalties and interest continue to accrue.
+The penalties and interest can be substantial and may even exceed the amount of the original tax debt.

 While this rule may be necessary to keep taxpayers honest, it often harms taxpayers who honestly do not receive IRS notices.

 This type of issue was not as pronounced in the recent past, as in the past most taxpayers did not relocate as frequently as they do today.